Cyphexl/placename-insights/docs/doc-final.md

 ## Data Analysis

- We choose these data set from different aspects, so the analysis may be more diverse.
+ We choose these data set from different aspects so that the analysis may be more diverse.

 ![image-20190524094536128.png](https://i.loli.net/2019/06/11/5cffbda9505b562984.png)

 *Fig - Distribution of the variables*

-Before machine learning, we need to cluster these city by  so we choose K-means model to do this job.
-Considering the huge difference between different country, like location, culture, population, language, GDP and so on, so we use the gapminderto do the K-means method, and we need use the **_PCA_** method to do dimension reduction analysis.
+Before machine learning, we need to cluster these cities by so we choose K-means model to do this job.
+Considering the vast difference between different countries, like location, culture, population, language, GDP and so on, so we use the Gapminder to do the K-means method, and we need to use the *PCA* method to do dimension reduction analysis.

 ![image-20190519220213594.png](https://i.loli.net/2019/06/11/5cffbda9d831b99877.png)